 These product-qualified leads (PQLs) and the assignments around them exist in an interesting "mid-mullet" place.
 Depending on volume, it may be absolutely necessary to automate this process in a way that's similar to inbound leads.

 This is not an exhaustive list of every kind of rep assignment your organization might make at scale, but it should give you a strong framework for considering all the ways that assignment drives your sales cycles forward.
 And as you're thinking about assignment, consider the implications of account ownership and customer handoffs.

-If you're interested in optimizing all your assignments and reducing the size of your organization's Assignment Mullet, take a look at our Gradient Works Assignment.
+If you're interested in optimizing all your assignments and reducing the size of your organization's Assignment Mullet, take a look at our Gradient Works.
 We can help.